wp-plugins/duracelltomi-google-tag-manager/readme.txt

 == Changelog ==

+= 0.2 =
+* !
+BACKWARD INCOMPATIBLE CHANGE ! - Names of Tag Manager click events has been changed to comply with naming conventions:
+	* ContactFormSubmitted -> gtm4wp.contactForm7Submitted
+	* DownloadClick -> gtm4wp.downloadClick
+	* EmailClick -> gtm4wp.emailClick
+	* OutboundClick -> gtm4wp.outboundClick
+	* AddProductToCart -> gtm4wp.addProductToCart
+* Updated: click events are now disabled by default to reflect recently released Tag Manager auto events.
+I do not plan to remove this functionality.
+You can decide which solution you would like to use :-)
+* Updated: language template (pot) file and Hungarian translation
+* Added: new form move events to track how visitors interact with your (comment, contact, etc.) forms
+* Added: event names to admin options page so that you know what events to use in Google Tag Manager
+* Added: Google Tag Manager icon to admin settings page
+* Added: Settings link to admin plugins page
+* Fixed: null value in visitorType dataLayer variable if no logged in user exists (now 'visitor-logged-out')

 = 0.1 =
 * First beta release

 == Upgrade Notice ==

+= 0.2 =
+BACKWARD INCOMPATIBLE CHANGE: Names of Tag Manager click events has been changed to comply naming conventions.
+See changelog for details.
+Do not forget to update your Tag Manager container setup after upgrading this plugin!

+= 0.1 =
 This is the first public beta, no upgrade is needed.